-Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
+Doctors use many tests to diagnose cancer and find out if it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
-Although a biopsy (the removal of a small amount of tissue for examination under a microscope) is the way to make a definitive diagnosis for most types of cancer, this is usually not possible for retinoblastoma, and the doctor will suggest other ways to make a diagnosis.
+Although a biopsy, which is the removal of a small amount of tissue for examination under a microscope, is the way to make a definitive diagnosis for most types of cancer, this is usually not possible for retinoblastoma, and the doctor will suggest other ways to make a diagnosis.
 Imaging tests may be used to find out whether the cancer has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition

 The next step after observing any symptoms (see Symptoms) is to have the child examined by a specialist, who will do a thorough ophthalmic examination to check the retina for a tumor.
 Depending on the child’s age, either a local or general anesthetic is used during the eye examination.
 Anesthetic is a medication that blocks the awareness of pain.